-Failure by the customer to take corrective action to make repair to a leak on the service line portion that is deemed customer responsibility according to established RWA Rules and Regulations.
+Failure by the customer to take corrective action to make repair to a leak on the service line portion that is deemed customer responsibility according to established RWARules and Regulations.

 - j.
 Failure to comply with a mandatory water restriction. - 4.
 The RWA may refuse or discontinue service with fifteen (15) days written notice in the event of: - a.
-Non-payment of a delinquent bill, after reasonable effort for collection, and provided that the termination would not be a violation of any applicable provision of the Connecticut General Statutes.
+Non-payment of a delinquent bill, after reasonable effort for collection, and provided that the termination would notbe a violation of any applicable provision of the Connecticut General Statutes.

-The RWA will first send a termination notice to the customer no sooner than 63 days from the billing date of a quarterly invoice and 33 days from that of a monthly invoice.
+The RWA will first send a termination notice to the customer following a monthly invoice for delinquent balances.
+Delinquent is defined as unpaid utility service for a period of more than 33 days from the billed date.no sooner than 63 days from the billing date of a quarterly invoice and 33 days from that of a monthly invoice.
 The notice will contain, in both English and Spanish, a summary of the customer's rights and will state the date after which termination may occur.